WFBL PENNANT RACES

 Joplin 13-3 -

 Omaha 11-3-2 -

 Rayne 9-6-1 2

 Detroit 8-5-3 2

 + - holds tie-breaker

-ALL TEAMS with a winning record will be shown here until the return to Divisional play, then any team within two games of any playoff spot will be shown until spots are clinched.
+ALL TEAMS with a winning record will be shown in WC race; 2nd place or teams within 2 of Pennant shown until divisional spots are clinched.

 For any questions, comments, or suggestions, or to be added to the waiting list for any future GM openings, send email to: Commissioner Matt Veasey at firstname.lastname@example.org

 WFBL WEEK #16